asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 This diagram shows where Message Bindings fit into the AsyncAPI document structure.

-Here is an example of using message bindings in the AsyncAPI document to provide protocol-specific information for a specific message.
+Here is an example of using message bindings to provide protocol-specific information for a specific message:

 ```yml
 channels: